 Elizabeth OuYang is a civil rights attorney and advocate.
-She is an adjunct professor at Columbia University’s Institute for the Study of Human Rights and New York University’s College of Arts and Science.
-Her areas of expertise include voting, immigration, media accountability, and combating hate crimes and police brutality.
+She is a professor at Columbia University and her areas of expertise include voting, immigration, media accountability, and combating hate crimes and police brutality.

 Shirin Sinnar is a professor of law at Stanford University Law School.
 Her research focuses on the legal treatment of political violence, the procedural dimensions of civil rights litigation, and the role of institutions in protecting individual rights and democratic values in the national security context.

 Phillip Atiba Goff is a professor of African American studies and psychology at Yale University and an expert in the science of racial bias, exposing through scientific inquiry how people learn to associate Blackness and crime implicitly.
-He is the co-founder and CEO of the Center for Policing Equity.

 Neal K. Katyal is the the Paul and Patricia Saunders Professor of National Security Law at Georgetown Law Center and a partner at the law firm Hogan Lovells.
-He is the former Acting Solicitor General of the United States, and has argued 44 cases in front of the U.S. Supreme Court.
+He is the former Acting Solicitor General of the United States, and has argued 45 cases in front of the U.S. Supreme Court.

 Faiza Patel is the co-director of the Brennan Center’s Liberty and National Security Program, which seeks to ensure U.S. counterterrorism laws and policies respect human rights and freedoms.
 Her portfolio includes projects on social media surveillance by police, schools and governments, policing and technology, and secret law.